 What It’s Like To Be A Foster Child

-As a former foster child I can remember that day when we we’re removed from our house.
-We were taken to the DFS office and that night the foster care worker telling my brother’s and I we wouldn’t be going back home that day.
-The first thought in my mind was where we would be going.
+I can remember that day when we we’re removed from our house.
+We were taken to the DFS office and that night the foster care worker told my brother’s and I we wouldn’t be going back home.
+The first thought in my mind was “where we would be going?”.
 I was 15 at the time and had heard horror stories about living in a foster home.
 I was more than worried, I was scared.
 I was mentally getting myself prepared for what I might face.
 I expected the worse and felt like I might have to protect myself and my brothers from something.
 We were told we were going to go stay with a family that lived on the outside of town.
 It was called emergency placement.

 .
 You may not have had control of how the story started but you can write the ending.